 Wrike also includes burndown charts for every project to help teams track their progress and make any necessary adjustments before it gets too late.
 While you can attach individual files to tasks and projects, there isn’t a designated file management screen.
 However, Wrike offers a live activity stream and direct communication via @mentions within tasks.

-Workfront lists itself as a work management software, which defines the major focus of the software and helps to single this option out from the crowd.
+Workfront is a work management software, which defines the major focus of the software and helps to single this option out from the crowd.
 Workfront lists 3 major feature categories that align with the ways that companies do business: planning, working, and delivering.

 While the working features make up the basic project management software of task and assignment management, the planning and delivering features set Workfront apart from its competitors.
 Find request and resource management tools to help project managers to plan future needs and allocate resources appropriately before projects even start.
 Then use the approvals workflows to speed delivery and reporting features to provide metrics to stakeholders.